codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 ACTION|defaults to 'install'|Operation mode: `install`/`push`/`auth`
 CHART_REF|required for install/push|Chart reference to use, adhering to Helm's lookup rules (path to chart folder, or name of packaged chart).
 There's no need to prefix with `/reponame` if referencing a chart in a repository, this is handled automatically. a.k.a `CHART_NAME` but `CHART_NAME` shouldn't be used anymore.
 KUBE_CONTEXT|required for install|Kubernetes context to use.
 The name of the cluster as [configured in Codefresh]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/)
 RELEASE_NAME|required for install|Helm release name.
-If the release exists it will be upgraded NAMESPACE|optional|Target Kubernetes namespace to deploy to TILLER_NAMESPACE|optional|Kubernetes namespace where Tiller is installed CHART_VERSION|optional|Override or set the chart version
+If the release exists, it will be upgraded NAMESPACE|optional|Target Kubernetes namespace to deploy to TILLER_NAMESPACE|optional|Kubernetes namespace where Tiller is installed CHART_VERSION|optional|Override or set the chart version